MTtankkeo/flutter-fastlane-action/README.md

 # Introduction
 This Flutter package provides a one-step CI/CD solution for Flutter apps.
 For a project without any Fastlane setup, it automatically configures all necessary **Fastlane settings**, builds your **Android** and **iOS** apps, and deploys them to **Google Play** and the **App Store** with zero manual setup.
 Developers only need to provide **six essential configuration values** in GitHub Secrets.

-> See Also, If you want the change-log by version for this package. refer to [CHANGELOG.md](CHANGELOG.md) for details.

 ### Tested And Supported Runners

 | 🍎 OS Type        | ⚡ Status | ⏳ Average     |